Jenniferwonder/obsidian-config/Resources/Engish-Learning/Useful English Expressions.md

 ---
-title: Useful English Expressions
+Title: Useful English Expressions
 tags: English
-started: 2023-01-16 Mon
+DateStarted: 2023-01-16 Mon
 due:
-modified: 2023-01-16 Mon
+DateModified: 2023-01-16 Mon
 status:
 ---

 Let's jump on to ...
 We're here to...
 give you a sneak peak at...
 What's coming next
 check it out
 I really need to wrap this up.